trentonhicks/blog/client/content/posts/what-is-your-purpose/_part-1.md

 ---
-title: What Is Your Purpose? - Part 1
+title: Part 1
 description: Growing up I struggled with a poor self-image.
 I believed I had to achieve perfection to be loved by God and people.
 My perspective was that I didn't have value to others, and I had to focus on fixing my own problems.
 date: May 27, 2023
 datetime: 2023-05-27
 imageUrl: https://ik.imagekit.io/trentonhicks/what-is-your-purpose.jpg
+head:
+    title: What Is Your Purpose? - Part 1
 author:
     name: Trenton Hicks
     role: Author